intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 **Parameters:**

-* `cropping`: Int array of length 2.
+* `cropping`: Length 2.
 How many units should be trimmed off at the beginning and end of the cropping dimension.
 Default is (1, 1).
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**